-At the end of 2022, WBMT had 21 Member Societies.
+At the end of 2023, WBMT had 21 Member Societies.
 Each Member Society reviewed and confirmed the individuals serving as their representatives on the Board on an annual basis.
-The Board meets annually in person, alternating between the February Transplantation and Cellular Therapy Meetings in the US and the March - April European Society of Blood and Marrow Transplantation Meeting in Europe.
-The Board generally holds additional teleconferences, (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
+The WBMT Board meets annually in person, alternating between the February Transplantation and Cellular Therapy Meetings (Tandem Meetings) in the US and the March - April European Society of Blood and Marrow Transplantation Meeting (EBMT) in Europe.
+The WBMT Board generally holds additional teleconferences, (Appendix E), to remain informed and to handle issues arising between the in-person sessions.
 Email communication is utilized as necessary between these meetings.
 Meeting minutes are posted on a password-protected section of the WBMT collaboration website and are available on request.
-Due to the COVID-19 pandemic no in-person WBMT Board meetings were possible in 2022.
-All meetings were video conferences.
-Therefore, the Bylaws of WBMT have been adjusted to accommodate video conferences.
+In April 2023, the WBMT Board and several Standing Committees met in-person in Paris, France, in conjunction with the annual EBMT conference.